 Mark G. Barberio is Chairman of the Compensation and Nominating Committee and a member of the Audit Committee for the Board of Directors of Exide Technologies.
 Mr. Barberio spent 28 years at Mark IV, LLC (now Dayco, LLC).
 Most recently he was a Board Member, Co-CEO and CFO of the globally diversified engineered parts and systems supplier for engine applications serving commercial vehicle, aftermarket and light vehicle industries.
 He held the position of CEO of Mark IV Transportation Technologies until 2012 when the last business was sold and departed Mark IV in 2013.
-Mr. Barberio is a Board of Directors member and Audit Committee Chairman of Sovran Self Storage, a publicly traded REIT (SSS).
+Mr. Barberio is a the non-executive Chairman of the Board of Directors member and Audit Committee Chairman of Sovran Self of Life Storage, Inc., (NYSE:LSI) a publicly traded REIT (SSS).
+In June 2018, Mr. Barberio was elected to the Board of Directors of Gibraltar Industries (NASDAQ:ROCK), a leading manufacturer and distributor of building products for the residential, industrial, infrastructure, and renewable energy and conservation market.
 Through his firm, Markapital, LLC, Mr. Barberio serves on the Board of Directors for the Buffalo Angels, LLC, Rochester Angel Network and is a member of the Western New York Venture Association, a consortium of member-managed early stage investment groups that evaluate, help and invest in early stage opportunities in collaboration with other accredited investors.
 He also is a member of the National Association of Corporate Directors.
 Mr. Barberio earned a Bachelor of Business (Accounting) from Rochester Institute of Technology.
 He completed his Master of Business Administration degree, with a concentration in Finance, from the State University of New York at Buffalo.

 Thomas (Tony) K. Brown is Chairman of the Governance Committee and is a member of the Compensation and Nominating Committee for the Board of Directors of Exide Technologies.
 Mr. Brown spent 14 years with Ford Motor Company, serving in various leadership positions in global purchasing before retiring in 2013.
 During the last five years of his tenure with Ford, he was Group Vice President, Global Purchasing, and was responsible for approximately $90 billion of production and non-production procurement for Ford operations worldwide.
 From 1997 to 1999, he served in a number of leadership positions at United Technologies Corporation (UTC), a multinational conglomerate, including Vice President, Supply Management.
 Prior to his time at UTC, Mr. Brown served as Executive Director, Purchasing and Transportation from 1991 to 1997 at QMS Inc., a provider of digital printers and services.
 He also held several managerial roles at Digital Equipment Corporation, a computer manufacturer, for a 15 year period earlier in his career.
 Mr. Brown also serves on the Board of Directors for the 3M Company, ConAgra Foods and Tower Automotive.
 He also is a board member for not-for-profit organizations, the National Veterans Business Development Council, and is Trustee for the Midwest Region for the Boys and Girls Club of America.
 Brown earned a Bachelor in Business Administration from American International College.